Bhairab Ganguly College

 Postgraduate Course : Department of English: An Overview

-Department of English is one of the leading departments of the College, which began functioning since the inception of the College on 3rd September, 1968.
+The Department of English is one of the leading departments of the College, which began functioning since the inception of the College on 3rd September 1968.
 Over the years, the Department has progressed at a very fast pace in terms of the number of students and enriched academic and research activities.
 The immense potential of the department was acknowledged by the NAAC inspection team, which suggested the introduction of P.G. course in English.
 Accordingly, the department applied to the West Bengal State University for the introduction of the P.G.
 Course.
 The Department was duly granted permission for the same and has been successfully running the P.G.
 Course in English since the academic session of 2009-10.

 Faculty Position: